 On January 14, 2005, Birchcliff issued 4,049,665 performance warrants as part of the Corporation's initial restructuring to become a public entity.
-There are 2,939,732 performance warrants outstanding and exercisable at December 31, 2016 (December 31, 2015 - 2,939,732).
+There are 2,939,732 performance warrants outstanding and exercisable at December 31, 2017 (December 31, 2016 - 2,939,732).
 Each performance warrant is exercisable at a price of \$3.00 to purchase one common share of Birchcliff and expires on January 31, 2020.

-15. CAPITAL MANAGEMENT
+16. CAPITAL MANAGEMENT

 The Corporation's general policy is to maintain a sufficient capital base in order to manage its business in the most effective manner with the goal of increasing the value of its assets and thus its underlying share value.
 The Corporation's objectives when managing capital are to maintain financial flexibility in order to preserve its ability to meet financial obligations (including potential obligations arising from additional acquisitions), to maintain a capital structure that allows Birchcliff to finance its growth strategy using primarily internally-generated cash flow and its available debt capacity and to optimize the use of its capital to provide an appropriate investment return to its shareholders.
-There were no changes in the Corporation's approach to capital management during the year ended December 31, 2016.
+There were no changes in the Corporation's approach to capital management during 2017.

 The following table sets forth the Corporation's total available credit: